RetroDECK/ES-DE/USERGUIDE.md

 #### Bally Astrocade

-Place the ROMs in the `~/ROMs/astrocde` directory, the files must have the short MAME names such as _astrobat.zip_ and _conan.zip_.
+Place your ROMs in the `~/ROMs/astrocde` directory, the files must have the short MAME names such as _astrobat.zip_ and _conan.zip_.
+Also make sure that the BIOS archive astrocde.zip is included with the ROM set.
 If using MAME standalone then no further setup is required and the games should just launch.

 If instead using the _MAME - Current_ RetroArch core, then a hash file must be added inside the RetroArch system directory at this location: